 - 1 cup water

-- 5 ounces crispy chow mein noodles
+- 5 ounces crispy chow mein noodles optional

 - Slice the chicken into thin strips, about ⅛-¼" thick and place in a plastic bag.
-Add 2 tsp of baking soda and mix around until the chicken is coated.
+Add 2 teaspoon of baking soda and mix around until the chicken is coated.
 Set aside for 30 minutes.
 Rinse well and pat dry before adding to the stir fry.

 - Peel and slice the ginger into thin slices about ⅛" thick.
 Peel and slice the garlic about ⅛" thick.
 Slice the celery, including the leafy parts, into thick slices about ½-¾" thick.
 Slice the carrots about ½-¾" thick.
 I slice my celery and carrots on the diagonal, but you don't have to.
 Chop the onions into large pieces.
 Chop the napa cabbage into large pieces, including the white stalk.